TangDier03/tangdier03.github.io/_pages/about.md

 I am a first-year PhD student in the [Department of Mathematics](https://hkumath.hku.hk/web/current/pg-course.php) at The University of Hong Kong (expected graduation in 2029), supervised by Professor [Guangyue Han](https://hkumath.hku.hk/~ghan/).
 I obtained my BSc degree from Jilin University, TAQ Science Experimental Class in Mathematics in 2025.

+## News

+- 2026, June 28 - July 3.
+I will attend [2026 IEEE International Symposium on Information Theory](https://2026.ieee-isit.org/) and give presentation.
+- 2026, June 22 - June 26.
+I will attend [Beyond IID in Information Theory 14](https://www.beyondiid2026.com/) and give presentation.
+- 2026, May 10.
+Our recent work on the theories of universal feature selection was posted to [arXiv](https://arxiv.org/abs/2605.09396).

 ## Research Interests

 My current research focuses on unifying **machine learning**, **information theory**, **statistical inference**, and **scientific discovery**.
 Key areas of interest include: